museumcomputernetwork/mcn-2020-git-haiku/index.md

-Cloud of cherry-bloom
+Chirping of the quails
 Penetrating the very rock,
-Mogami River.
+A perfect evening!